SmartSoftDev/GBashLib/README.md

 ## `c` - serial console with one letter and intelligent autocomplete

 This is calling different serial console setups.
-It is very usefull when you have multiple USB to Serial adapters.
-The best practice is to give them a specifi name based on serial number using udev like this:
+It is very usefully when you have multiple USB to Serial adapters.
+The best practice is to give them a specific name based on serial number using udev like this:

 ```
 $ cat /etc/udev/rules.d/90-serial.rules